top of page

 We own our school:

-In the Fall of 2015, The Village School Foundation purchased the former Dunn School at 3411 Willamette St. (ironically, the first home of the Eugene Waldorf School) from the Eugene 4J School District and began a large scale renovation under the leadership of board president and parent, Mike Magee.
+In the Fall of 2015, The Village School Foundation purchased the former Dunn School at 3411 Willamette St. (ironically, the first home of the Eugene Waldorf School) from the Eugene 4J School District.
+The purchase encapsulated a multi-year outreach effort spearheaded by Kay Cosby's partner, Howard Ingber.
+Thus we began a large scale renovation under the leadership of board president and parent, Mike Magee, including interior painting, a full kitchen upgrade, a conversion to LED lighting, rearranging space in the middle school, adding kitchen facilities to the Kindergarten room, and creating a new garden, sand play and playground space.
 The Village School moved in on June 29th, 2016, remarkably, only 2 blocks from its original site at the Tamarack Center.
-The current school enrollment is roughly 225 with healthy waiting lists for most grades.

 Past to present: